 Clifford Chance LLP, 10 Upper Bank St, Canary Wharf, London E14 5JJ

 Do you have a good background in microeconomics but want to learn more about practical competition policy?

-Now in its fourth year this highly successful course is aimed at those who are relatively new to competition policy.
-Delivered by experienced practitioners from both the private and public sector, this two-day course will provide you with an in-depth introduction to the economic analysis involved in competition law and how it fits into the legal framework.
+This highly successful two-day course is aimed at those who are relatively new to competition policy.
+Delivered by experienced practitioners from both the private and public sector, you will be given an in-depth introduction to the economic analysis involved in competition law and how it fits into the legal framework.

-The focus is on the core elements of standard antitrust, including the assessment of anti-competitive agreements, mergers and abuse of dominance and each of the eight sessions will involve a mix of presentation and interactive work to provide you with practical analytical tools for use back in the workplace.
+The focus will be on the core elements of standard antitrust, including the assessment of anti-competitive agreements, mergers and abuse of dominance.
+Each of the eight sessions will involve a mix of presentation and interactive work to provide you with practical analytical tools for use back in the workplace.

 The course is limited to 40 attendees maximum.
 Places are transferable.

 Private Sector £1000 + VAT | Public Sector/Academia £850 + VAT

 20% early bird discount if booked before 30 August 2019